survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 * Webpack allows you to extract a JSON file containing information about the build.
 The information can include the build composition and timing.
 * The generated information can be analyzed using various tools that give insight into aspects such as the bundle composition.
 * Understanding the bundles is the key to insights on how to optimize the overall size, what to load and when.
 It can also reveal bigger issues, such as redundant data.
-* You can find third party tools that don’t depend on webpack but are still useful for analysis.
+* You can find third party tools that don’t depend on webpack but are still valuable for analysis.

 To help you understand how to tune webpack, I will discuss performance in the next chapter.